Cornell Feeders Live Updates

 March 11, 2021It’s Time To Vote!

-Over the past two weeks, the Bird Cams Lab community has worked together to share and discuss ideas on the Wonder Board and Question Design Board.
-The community is full of curiosity and has proposed many interesting questions.
-Given that…
+It’s time to choose what data we will collect for the Cornell Feeders Live investigation.
+Over the past two weeks, the Bird Cams Lab community has worked together to share and discuss ideas on the Wonder Board and Question Design…

 • A screenshot of the Cornell FeederWatch cam.
 A platform feeder is filled with seed and there are four hanging feeders and a snowman shaped feeder.
 There are multiple bird species on the feeders, including a white-breasted nuthatch and pine siskins on the platform feeder.
 A downy woodpecker can also be seed perched on a feeder.